-Winter may be winding down here in Edmonton, but the threat of snow and ice still remain for your drive.
+Winters in Edmonton pose the threat of snow and ice for your drive.
 Luckily, many new Ford models on today’s market are outfitted with Traction Control, technology that tells your engine which wheels need the most power to keep you moving forward.
 If you find yourself in bad weather or road conditions, today we’ll show you some tips on how to get your Ford vehicle unstuck from snow, as well as when you should be using its Traction Control feature.

 Features and Operation of Ford Traction Control

 In Ford models, traction control is often paired with Electronic Stability Control (ESC) as part of AdvanceTrac.
 Using sensors located throughout your vehicle’s body, this technology can detect when you start to lose control of the road, and applies selective braking and torque shifting maneuvers to keep you centred in your lane.